rust-unofficial/too-many-lists/text/fourth.md

 % A Safe Doubly-Linked Deque

+# This Chapter is Under Construction And I Didn't Feel Like Making a Git Branch

 Now that we've seen Rc, and heard about interior mutability, this gives an interesting thought... maybe we *can* mutate through an Rc.
 And it *that's* the case, maybe we can implement a *doubly* linked list totally safely!